TiVo/androidx-media/CONTRIBUTING-TIVO.md

 If you are working on code that will ultimately be shared with the ExoPlayer opensource (the most likely case), it is helpful to setup additional remotes to the two public GitHub repositories we will work with

 1. [TiVo Corporate ExoPlayer Fork](https://github.com/TiVo/ExoPlayer) &mdash; The *tivo-public* repository, used to publish branches for pull requests.
-Request push access from Alon Rohter
 2. [Google's ExoPlayer GitHub](https://github.com/google/ExoPlayer) &mdash; *upstream*, the GitHub Google publishes ExoPlayer releases too, our ultimate goal for code changes is to live here.

 To add both of these, use these commands: